skver0/tetel-vault/infoemeltangol/Libraries.md

 ---
 ### Library usage
 - **Definition**
-	- a building, room, or organization that has a collection of books, documents, music, and sometimes things such as tools or artwork, for people to borrow, usually without payment.
+	- a building, room, or organization that has a collection of books, documents, music, and sometimes tools or artworks, for people to borrow, usually without payment.
 ---
-- **History** (hungarian libraries briefly)
+- **A brief overview of the universal and hngarian library history and development**
+	- The remains of the oldest known library have been found among the ruins of the northern Syrian city of Ebla.
+The writing was on clay tablets.
+Even this early library had about 16 000 pieces in the collection
+	- 60,000 clay tablets with cuneiform inscriptions have already been preserved in the library of Assur-Ban-Apli, the Assyrian ruler of Nineveh
+	- The Library of Alexandria in Egypt, home to half a million papyrus scrolls, was the most famous library of antiquity.
+Its collection was destroyed in a fire in 43 BC.
+	- The city of Rome was already a city in 40 BC 300 years later, the number had risen to 30.
+Private libraries of wealthier Romans were also important.
 	- Pannonhalma library (opened in 1001)
 		- hundreds of manuscripts, codexes were were collected, and stored.
 		- The Library's collection was lessened, by the Invasion of the turks around 1683.